 Who is behind the company?

 When obtaining a payday loan, it should be clear who is behind the company.
-You should choose a lender with a real address and people behind the business – rather than a nebulous internet set up.
-An address might not always be prominent, but you should be able to find contact details somewhere on the site.
+You should choose a lender with a real address and people behind the business – rather than a nebulous internet setup.
+An address might not always be prominent, but you should find contact details somewhere on the site.

 You should also check that the company has a licence and that the licence mention belongs to the company in question.
 It is easy to check, the Financial Conduct Authority (FCA) number should be listed on the site, it should be clickable, and it should lead you to the FCA’s website.
-Where a website features only a picture of an FCA number, this could be a red flag that they are not an authorised lender.
+A website that features only a picture of an FCA number could be a red flag that they are not an authorised lender.

 Really, it is up to you what you want to use your payday loan for.
-But to ensure you are borrowing responsibly, it is essential to understand what you should not take out a pay day loan for.
-Many payday loans are taken out for the wrong reasons, leading the borrower to an uncontrollable cycle of debt.
+But to ensure you are borrowing responsibly, it is essential to understand what you should not take out a payday loan for.
+Unfortunately, many payday loans are taken out for the wrong reasons, leading the borrower to an uncontrollable cycle of debt.
 Here we outline the three sets of circumstances where you should never take out a payday loan.

 Where you are struggling to repay a payday loan, it is never a good idea to take out another payday loan to pay it back.
-By taking out an additional loan, you are adding to your mounting debt rather than paying any off.
-The best course of action is to speak to your payday loan lender, who may be able to help you arrange a different solution.
-Reputable lenders will help you as far as possible, and may even allow you to freeze loan repayments until you are in a better financial situation.
+By taking out an additional loan, you add to your mounting debt rather than paying any off.
+Instead, the best course of action is to speak to your payday loan lender, who may be able to help you arrange a different solution.
+Reputable lenders will help you as far as possible and may even allow you to freeze loan repayments until you are in a better financial situation.

-The alternative option is to borrow from a friend or family member – this should always be a consideration before taking out a payday loan.
+The alternative option is to borrow from a friend or family member – this should always be considered before taking out a payday loan.
 You can also seek advice from debt charities and debt management companies where you are having problems.

 It is essential to note that a debt consolidation loan is not the same as taking out a loan to pay off another.
 A debt consolidation loan is a controlled way for those who have many sources of debt to make a single straightforward repayment.
-There can be additional fees involved in the arrangement of a debt consolidation loan, so it is essential to thoroughly analyse whether this will be of benefit to your financial situation.
+There can be additional fees involved in arranging a debt consolidation loan, so it is essential to analyse whether this will benefit your financial situation thoroughly.

 Using a payday loan for socialising or entertainment can be an easy trap to fall into, especially for young people.
 A big day out can be irresistible, and being able to access a big chunk of money the same day is a huge temptation.
-However, you should never use a payday loan for something that isn’t absolutely necessary.
+However, you should never use a payday loan for something that isn’t necessary.
 If there is even the slightest chance you can go without, do not take out a payday loan.
-Payday loans are designed for emergencies only, or where you will lose more by not taking out a loan.
+Payday loans are designed for emergencies only or where you will lose more by not taking out a loan.
 A good example is where your landlord is threatening eviction if you do not pay your rent by a specific date.
 If you cannot get the money by any other means, you may consider taking out a payday loan.
-However, taking out a payday loan to buy yourself something extravagant, go on a holiday or to go out with friends is unwise.
+However, taking out a payday loan to buy yourself something extravagant, going on a holiday, or going out with friends is unwise.

-Addiction is a severe problem, and most often cause financial difficulty.
-Many people suffering from addiction use payday loans to fund their addiction, and unfortunately accrue massive amounts of debt.
-In a recetn survey, 3500 people of the 8000 respondents said they used a payday loan to pay for alcohol, tobacco or gambling.
+Addiction is a severe problem and most often cause financial difficulty.
+Many people suffering from addiction use payday loans to fund their addiction, and unfortunately, accrue massive amounts of debt.
+In a recent survey, 3500 people of the 8000 respondents said they used a payday loan to pay for alcohol, tobacco or gambling.
 While it can be challenging to overcome addiction, it is essential to understand that using a payday loan will only worsen your problems.